CRUK Black Leaders in Cancer PhD Scholarship Programme

 Candidate background:

 We are looking for someone with a biology-based background who is interested in discovering novel mechanisms that underlie chromosomal rearrangements in cancer.
 Knowledge in areas such as cancer, genetics, epigenetics and bioinformatics would be advantageous.
 This project will apply computational methods together with complementary laboratory experiments, so a keen interest in developing bioinformatic skills alongside existing wet lab skills is essential.
-Team effort is a core value of the group so willingness to work organically with others is important.
+Team science is a core value of the group so willingness to work organically with others is important.

 Potential Research Placements: